Hitobashira: Other examples

 In Wanouchi, Gifu during the 1754 Horeki River Improvement Incident which involved the difficult and dangerous construction of river embankments, a local retainer voluntarily gave his life by remaining under the rushing water in order to keep a foundation pillar from moving until it could be secured from above.
-As well as aiding in the construction, this sacrifice was also treated as an offering to the gods ensuring the successful completing of the project (i.e., a hitobashira).
+As well as aiding in the construction, this sacrifice was also treated as an offering to the gods ensuring the successful completion of the project (i.e., a hitobashira).